 I loves me a good children’s museum (yes, even more so than my kids sometimes), so I, uh I mean we, really liked The expERIEnce Children’s Museum.
 Located about 10 minutes away from Splash Lagoon, it’s three stories high, along with an outside play space.
 Each floor focused on a different play-inspiring theme: creativity, explore, and imagination.
 I do think that it’s a bit more suited for smaller kids.
 B’s ten years old, and was more into goofing around with his brother and sister than most of the exhibits.
 However, J and KJ both had lots of fun, especially on the imagination floor being doctors, grocery store clerks, and firefighters.
 The expERIEnce Children’s Musuem is definitely a nice place for kids to safely run around and blow off some steam, while learning a thing or two, in the process.

 Surprisingly, this wasn’t taken at Splash Lagoon.

 If you want to blow off some steam, in the offline retail variety, Erie is also home to the MIllcreek Mall.
 It’s one of the largest mall complexes in the USA.
-Even with the Canadian dollar being where it’s at, there were some good deals to be had there, especially on clothing (there’s no sales tax on clothes in Pennsylvania, to boot).
+Even with the Canadian dollar being where it’s at, there were some good deals to be had there.
+Also, there’s no sales tax on clothes in Pennsylvania, to boot.